Navient: Lawsuits, investigations, settlements, and controversies

 The company released a public statement and fact sheet denying the allegations and calling them politically motivated and harmful to borrowers.
+The lawsuit was settled in 2024, under a proposed order from the CFPB that barred Navient from servicing federal student loans and that required the company to pay $120 million in fines and compensation to borrowers.

 Since at least 2011, up to 2017, "tens of thousands" of complaints were filed against Navient.
 In 2017, 6,708 federal complaints were filed about the company, in addition to 4,185 private complaints – more than any other student loan lender.

 In 2018, it was revealed that Navient had attempted to collect loans from co-signers after a student's accidental death.

 Navient was also sued by the American Federation of Teachers (AFT) for allegedly failing to divert teachers into public forgiveness plans.

-Former Attorney General of Louisiana Charles C. Foti, Jr. and the law firm of Kahn Swick & Foti announced that they had started investigating Navient.
-The investigation is focusing on whether Navient’s officers and/or directors breached their fiduciary duties to Navient’s shareholders or otherwise violated state or federal laws.
+Former Attorney General of Louisiana Charles C. Foti Jr. and the law firm of Kahn Swick & Foti announced that they had started investigating Navient.
+The investigation is focusing on whether Navient's officers and/or directors breached their fiduciary duties to Navient's shareholders or otherwise violated state or federal laws.

 In 2019, Navient's lending practices were the subject of an episode of Michael Lewis's "Against the Rules" podcast.

-In 2021, it was reported that the US Department of Education had ordered Navient to pay $22.3 million in a decades old scandal involving Navient's former parent company, Sallie Mae.
+In 2021, it was reported that the US Department of Education had ordered Navient to pay $22.3 million in a decades-old scandal involving Navient's former parent company, Sallie Mae.
 The company was accused of overcharging the US government.
 In the same year, the company also faced a class action lawsuit filed in New Jersey by stockholders who alleged they were injured by its scheme of steering borrowers into more lucrative forbearance status rather than pointing them toward income-driven repayment plans.

 In 2022, Navient entered into a $1.85 billion settlement over accusations that it had misled borrowers into costly repayment plans and predatory loans.
 The settlement spanned 39 states and the District of Columbia and included $1.7 billion in loan cancellations and $95 million in payouts.
 As of January 2022, the settlement is pending court approval.

 Student Loan Justice has fought Navient by calling for bankruptcy laws to again include student loan debt.